peterhurford/priority-wiki-content/human-enhancement.md

 	* [Jordan Peterson's clean-your-room youtube video](https://www.youtube.com/watch?v=PE0u7-SX2hs) (There is probably a better way to get across this mentality, but I don't know it.
 Some people react negatively to Peterson so an edited/paraphrased transcript would be welcome.)
 	* (Little things like regularly tripping over your bag.
 So you make a habit of putting your bag where it won't get tripped on.)
 * (How Not To Be Wrong The Power Of Mathematical Thinking has a bunch I want to include, but need to re-read it)
 * (The Sequences belong here - they provide a value to thinking that is difficult to communicate.
 Need people to work through it while recording their thoughts and positions.
-How they think about things.)
+Record the change in how they think about things, then determine precisely what areas this actually improves.)

 ### Misc